Updated: Aug 10

-To identify the source of the inactive ingredients in the products, I used dailymed.nlm.nih.gov, an official provider of FDA label information.
-Then, I utilized multiple sources such as the Handbook of Pharmaceutical Excipients 6th ed.(3), and online references such as doublecheckvegan.com(4), and veganpeace.com(5).
-Since some of these online references are not entirely validated, I also did some searching using my own pharmacy knowledge to determine the manufacturing process for each ingredient.
+To identify the source of the inactive ingredients in the products, we used dailymed.nlm.nih.gov, an official provider of FDA label information.
+Then, we utilized multiple sources such as the Handbook of Pharmaceutical Excipients 6th ed.(3), and online references such as doublecheckvegan.com(4), and veganpeace.com(5).
+Since some of these online references are not entirely validated, we also did some searching using our own pharmacy knowledge to determine the manufacturing process for each ingredient.
 While we cannot be entirely sure, this list is as complete and accurate as we can get without speaking directly with the manufacturers (which is not very easy) or performing lab testing (available via VeganMed).

 Source: All pictures are taken from DailyMed.(6)

 At least 50% of the products I looked at had ingredients from an animal source.
 However, they do not have to, as alternatives for those inactive ingredients already exist.
 In an analysis from the United Kingdom, nearly 60% of the most commonly prescribed products contained lactose (7).
 Another analysis from the UK suggested that gathering information about the origins of ingredients in medications needs much improvement.
 Many health care providers and patients are unknowingly prescribing and consuming animal derived ingredients.
 The lack of labeling and access to the manufacturing process for these drugs are unclear and challenging to find.
 The article stated how the European Union manufacturers are banned from describing this data, since diet is considered a “lifestyle choice”(7).
 Having only the excipients listed, but not the origin of the ingredients, makes it more difficult for patients to fit it into their dietary preferences.
 Learn more about inactive ingredients in medications on our blog.